elementary/website/README.md

   * Journal
 * **Reviews** Do all work in branches, then submit pull requests for review when ready
   * No dummy content in master, ever.
-  * Small diff is best diff.
+  * Small different is best different.
   * The reviewer is the gatekeeper.
 Be kind of a dick.